VitaliiShevchuk2023/hornet-dashboard/README.md

 > ⚠️ This is a **Streamlit prototype**, not the final product.
 The production dashboard will be implemented in **Django + HTMX**.

+## What is Streamlit?

+**Streamlit** is a Python library for quickly building interactive web dashboards for data without any web development knowledge.

+**Core idea:** unlike Jupyter Notebooks where code and thinking process are visible, Streamlit shows only the results — which is exactly what non-technical stakeholders need.

+**Three key advantages:**
+- pure Python — no HTML/CSS/JS required
+- rapid prototyping — dashboard in minutes
+- automatic interactivity — sliders and buttons without complex code

+**For the NABU project:** Streamlit enables quick presentation of hornet distribution analysis as interactive maps and charts — without web development overhead at the prototyping stage.

 ---

 <a id="tech-stack"></a>